robertlarkins/robertlarkins.github.io/README.md

 1. Browse to https://robertlarkins.github.io to see the hosted site.
 At present, this will only display the contents of README.md.

-# Add a GitHub Pages Theme
+# Add a GitHub Supported Pages Theme

 GitHub has themes that it directly supports.
 A theme can be added to the GitHub page by doing the following:
 1. Add a `_config.yml` file to the repo root with the following contents: